 The problem dramatically worsened after her second son was born and Dina struggled to find answers.

 “I was living with bladder and bowel incontinence, and though I was seeing many doctors, the situation wasn’t getting better,” she said.
 “After several ‘accidents,’ my life had become focused on knowing when and where I would be able to go to the bathroom.”

-The doctors are both double board certified in Urology and Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and are leaders in this region on this area of care.
+Dr. Plaskon is double board certified in Urology and Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and a leader in this region on this area of care.